-The 2017 Hurricane Season is Here - Prepare Now, It Only Takes OneJune 1st marks the start of the 2017 hurricane season, although the season officially started in April when Tropical Storm Arlene formed over the north Atlantic.
+The 2018 Hurricane Season is Here - Prepare Now, It Only Takes OneJune 1st marks the start of the 2018 hurricane season, although the season officially started in April when Tropical Storm Arlene formed over the north Atlantic.
 This is the third consecutive year that a storm has formed before the official start of hurricane season.
-Tropical Storm Ana formed in May 2015 and Hurricane Alex formed in January 2016.
+Tropical Storm Ana formed in May 2015, Hurricane Alex formed in January 2016, and Harvey in August 2017.

 Hurricanes are not just a coastal problem.
 Their impacts can be felt hundreds of miles inland.
 It is very important for residents to be aware of the potential dangers during hurricane season.
 In May, the City held a Hurricane Preparedness Seminar.
 Below are PDF versions of the presentations and other helpful links and information.